00sos00/oose/OOSE.md

-## 2.6 General Constraints
+## 6. Design Constraints

-### 1. Performance Requirements
-The system must retrieve data quickly and minimize redundancy by using a relational database model.
-### 2. Security
+### 6.1   Standards Compliance
+The system must follow the requirements to ensure functionality, security, usability and best  practice .
+#### **1. Data protection and Privacy Laws**
+- All clients and owners data must be protected by privacy and data protection laws.
-- All financial transactions and sensitive data must be encrypted .
+- Financial data must be encrypted during transmission .

-### 3. Data Management Constraints
+#### **2. Database Standards**
+- The database design must follow (relational database normalization principles) to avoid redundancy and ensure data consistency.

+#### **3. Cloud Storage Standards**
-- A (cloud backup system) must be available and use it to avoid data loss.
+- Documents and files must be stored, encrypted, and linked to entities such as( Units and Employees)
- - The system should be able to store and retrieve previous client data and units  for marketing and follow-up purposes.
-- Media files (such as property images and documents) should be stored .
-### 4. Operational Constraints

-- Must support automated notifications for updates and rental status changes.

-### 5. Scalability
-- Help clients with a step-by-step process.
-### 6. Maintainability
- -  The design should support updates and feature additions without major failure.

-### 7. Hardware Platforms
+#### **4. Communication Protocols**
+- Email and WhatsApp integration messages need to follow API standards .
+#### **5. Usability Standards**
- - The system must work with the hardware platforms such as tablets, smartphones, laptops, and desktop computers.
+- The website must be responsive and optimized for desktop while following modern UI/UX design principles.
- - it should support Windows, macOS, iOS, and Android.